eMetaboHUB/Forum-DiseasesChem/README.md

 - **Check the properties**: To check that the schema of the data doesn't have change between two versions, you should check that all the used properties for SPARQL requests (eg. fabio:hasSubjectTerm) are still instantiated to the individuals.
 A comparison of the total number of subjects associated to each property can also allow to detection potential errors or missing properties in the data.

 - **Manual check of a sample of associations:** Sometimes, a loss of data can be compensated by a greater gain and therefore this loss cannot be detected by comparing the void files.
 It is so advised to compare the results obtained between the both version for a sample of Chemical - MeSH pairs, by checking the amount of literature available for each, and their co-occurrences.
 For instance between PFOA (CID 9554) et Fetal development (MeSH D047109).
+All the request that are used in the building process to count the number of articles associated to a compound, a chemical class, a MeSH descriptor and their co-mentions are available in *app/computation/SPARQL*.

 #### 3.2 - Set configuration files:

 For each analysis, there are two main configuration files:
 - The first refer to parameters required during the requesting process.
-See README in the *computation* sub-directory for option details.
+See README in the *docs/computation* sub-directory for option details.
 - The second refer to parameters required in the conversion process of association results to RDF triples.
 See README in the *Analyzes/Enrichment_to_graph* sub-directory for option details.

 #### 3.3 - Computation